“Hehehe do you think Sylvie is going to find me here?” She whispered as low as she could.

 “May I ask who you both are?”

 “I’m Burk.
 He’s Cyrin.
-Our dads work for the lord of his place!”
+Our fathers work for the lord of his place!”
 The boy replied proudly.

 “Burk and Cyrin?”
 Troyle interrupted, bending down to take a closer look at the two of them.
 “Are you two Rey and Lenard’s sons?”

 “Mister.
-Do you know my daddy?”
+Do you know my father?”
 The other boy questioned, giving a puzzled face.

 “I was wondering where you went.
 Your mother’s looking for you.”
 A man a few years younger than Troyle easily picked up the jaunty young boy.
 “Sorry guys.
 I’ll get them out of your way.”

-“But dad!
+“But father!
 He was about to take us as his students!”
 The boy protested as he was carried away.

 After they finished greeting most of the guests, Kaidus made his way to the dining hall where a large number of people had already gathered and were eating and drinking while they mingled.
 He glanced around for his mother and Anise, but could not spot them.